encointer/book/src/testnet-gesell-tutorial.md

 > nctr faucet 5D5V3couq7o42FYkLG4vVhaqQPrfk4NT3kWzZJH66ZeHr3iG \ 5HB4kbo67Hgv846DNMRnt7i1xNMum66LLBFkqtghKsNwRknM \ 5GxWKwbrPL88uH3Zv7zAiz6ozdpSFHzSfK1aXhVxDcNQYU8t
 ```

-To register a community, you need to pass a specfile.json containing details about the community and an account with funds to the chain client to.
+To register a community, you need to pass a specfile.json containing details about the community and an account with funds to the chain client.

-Define Meetup Locations
+## Meetup Locations

 We need to define in what region the community shall be issued.
 For this we use the geojson standard to define a set of meetup places and add some meta-information about the community.
 You can use geojson.io to select meetup places on a map (define a few "Points").
 Make sure that you select places that are >100m apart.
 You also need to keep this minimal distance from other registered communities.